ricsanfre/pi-cluster/docs/_docs/monitoring.md

   ```shell
   kubectl create namespace monitoring
   ```
-- Step 3: Create values.yml for configuring VolumeClaimTemplates using longhorn and Grafana's admin password, list of plugins to be installed and disabling the monitoring of kubernetes components (Scheduler, Controller Manager and Proxy).
-See issue [#22](https://github.com/ricsanfre/pi-cluster/issues/22)
+- Step 3: Create values.yml for configuring POD's volumes using longhorn, set Grafana's configuration (admin password and list of plugins to be installed) and disabling the monitoring of kubernetes components (Scheduler, Controller Manager and Proxy).
+See explanation in section [K3S components monitoring](#k3s-components-monitoring) below.

   ```yml
   alertmanager: